th2-net/remotehand/README.md

 ```

 ## WebP image encoding
-[Here](https://github.com/th2-net/remotehand/blob/master/www/WebpLibrary.MD) you can see how to use webp library to encoding images.
+[Here](https://github.com/th2-net/remotehand/blob/master/www/WebpLibrary.MD) you can see how to use webp library to encode images.

 ## A word about Selenium drivers